P-Worthington/know-your-nouns-portfolio-project/README.md

 <img src="assets/readme-images/KYN-responsive.jpg" width=100% height=700px>

 Know Your Nouns (KYN) is a website designed to help the user increase their French vocabulary.
-Using JavaScript HTML and CSS KYN will take six random pairs of words from a bank, split them into their English and French version, place the words into random containers and allow the user to try and identify the pairs with clear output the the user which are correct, incorrect and selected.
+Using JavaScript HTML and CSS, KYN will take six random pairs of words from a bank, split them into their English and French version, place the words into random containers and allow the user to try and identify the pairs with clear output the the user which are correct, incorrect and selected.

 The main aim of KNY was to create a front end website that demonstrates proficiency in JS HTML and CSS with a particular focus on JS.
 However, it was also a goal to create a website that would genuinely benefit the creator, and others looking to improve their French vocabulary.
 Upon  the completion of my diploma I endeavour to return to this site and increase the work bank further.